ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

 ### Tradeoffs
 - **`std::lock_guard`:** Simplest RAII lock.
 No manual unlock.
 Cannot be unlocked early.
-- **`std::unique_lock`:** More flexible â€” can unlock/relock, transfer ownership, use with condition variables.
+- **`std::unique_lock`:** More flexible — can unlock/relock, transfer ownership, use with condition variables.
 - **`std::scoped_lock` (C++17):** Locks multiple mutexes simultaneously without deadlock (uses deadlock avoidance algorithm internally).

 ---

 ## Q3.
-Deadlock â€” What It Is and How It Happens
+Deadlock — What It Is and How It Happens

 ### Problem Statement
-Two threads each hold one lock and try to acquire the other â€” neither can proceed.
+Two threads each hold one lock and try to acquire the other — neither can proceed.
 Demonstrate deadlock and explain detection.

 **Real scenario:** Two database transactions each holding a row lock and waiting for the other's row.
 Classic bank transfer deadlock.